* Important *

-Tip #1 - Keyboard Shortcuts For Power Users
+Tip #1 - Using Power User Keyboard Shortcuts

-In addition to using the buttons on the toolbar, you can use the key combinations below as you type.
-This will help create and format your content faster …
+As well as using the buttons in the editor toolbar, you can use the power key combinations below as you type.
+This will help create and format content faster …

 Additional Formatting Shortcuts

 Prior to the release of version 4.5, WordPress introduced formatting shortcuts for lists and headings.
-In WordPress version 4.5 you can now also use formatting shortcuts for horizontal lines and code …
+In WP version 4.5 you can now also use formatting shortcuts for horizontal lines and code …

-Add 3 horizontal dashes to create a horizontal line and enclose your text in backticks to turn it into <code> …
+Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn it into <code> …

 The formatting shortcuts for horizontal lines and code are shown below …